edamontology/edamontologyDocs/developers_guide.rst

 3. commit and push your changes

-    - ``git commit -a`` (or "Commit to master" in the desktop client)
+    - ``git commit -a`` (or "Commit to main" in the desktop client)
     - ``git push origin`` (or "Synch" in the desktop client)

-4. update the `detailed changelog <https://github.com/edamontology/edamontology/blob/master/changelog-detailed.md>`_ by running `Bubastis <http://www.ebi.ac.uk/efo/bubastis/>`_ to compare the release against the previous version.
+4. update the `detailed changelog <https://github.com/edamontology/edamontology/blob/main/changelog-detailed.md>`_ by running `Bubastis <http://www.ebi.ac.uk/efo/bubastis/>`_ to compare the release against the previous version.
-5. update the `changelog <https://github.com/edamontology/edamontology/blob/master/changelog.md>`_ with a summary of the major changes.
+5. update the `changelog <https://github.com/edamontology/edamontology/blob/mainchangelog.md>`_ with a summary of the major changes.
 6. create the release on GitHub (use the `_draft a new release_ <https://github.com/edamontology/edamontology/releases/new>`_ button of the `_releases_ <https://github.com/edamontology/edamontology/releases>`_ tab).

    - from the main page of the EDAM repository, click ``Releases``.